-When reaching the planned insertion depth (see section on "form drilling"), one of the three grooves should face in a vestibular direction.
+When reaching the planned insertion depth (see section "Form drilling" on page 22), one of the three grooves should face in a vestibular direction.

 If it was decided to set preparation depths for the implants individually by removing the depth stop during form drilling, this must be kept in mind when inserting the implant.
 It is possible to individually position implants vertically to match the drilling depth.